 In addition to providing drinking water to over 300,000 people the river is home to migrating salmon and steelhead virtually year-round.
 Most of the year there is plenty of water in the river however, due to the lack of rain to replenish the river and higher temperatures this spring and summer, we anticipate this year the river flows may become extremely low in late summer and early fall.

 During the summer months our water use doubles or even triples, this is due mostly to outdoor watering.
 With low river levels this year, saving water is even more important starting in late August as Fall Chinook and Coho Salmon begin returning to the Clackamas River on the way to their spawning grounds.
 The chart below from PGE shows typical migration patterns and the months when runs peak.

 To help encourage our customers to do their best in conserving their drinking water at this time we have developed a water conservation meter which will be evaluated weekly and notifies us the severity of the river conditions and how much we should be conserving.
-For specific conservation information, tips, and actions when the meter is at stage yellow or red, please see the Resources below.
+Due to low river levels and lack of rain we are currenlty in the RED.
+For specific conservation information, tips, click on the actions buttons.

 GREEN CONSERVATION ACTIONS

 YELLOW CONSERVATION ACTIONS

 RED CONSERVATION ACTIONS

 To see the current water meter level, go to the Home Page.
 Click Here

 Check out the resources below to ﬁnd out what kind of changes you can make to your outdoor watering to ensure that you are using our drinking water in the most efﬁcient ways possible.
 The more water we can keep in the river the easier this journey will be for these threatened and endangered salmon species.
 Some of these resources are not availalbe to City of Lake Oswego or City of Tigard customers.

 Resources to Help You Use Less Water